-If the decedent made a gift of over $14,000 to someone during the year of death, a gift tax return may be due.
+In 2018, if the decedent made a gift of over $15,000 to someone during the year of death, a gift tax return may be due.
 If there is real property in another state or country, it may be necessary to file a separate income tax return for the income in that state or country.

 Liability for Taxes

 As previously mentioned, the executor is liable for taxes if assets are distributed and additional taxes are later discovered to be due.
 Because of this, the executor or administrator will frequently request to be allowed to hold back some estate funds for a period of time as a reserve if additional taxes are due.
 This reserve may be kept for two to three years and then distributed without additional court order to the estate beneficiaries.